 Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 Rail transportation refers to the movement of vehicles on guideways.
-The most common guideways are rails, but recent technological developments have also made available monorails as well as magnetic levitation trains.
+The most common guideways are rails, but recent technological developments have also made available monorails and magnetic levitation trains.

 1. Rail Transportation and Rail Lines

 Although primitive rail systems existed by the 17th century to move materials in quarries and mines, it was not until the early 19th century that the first extensive rail transportation systems were set.
 Rail transportation has been the product of the industrial era, playing a major role in the economic development of Western Europe, North America, and Japan, where such systems were first massively implemented.
 It represented a significant improvement in land transport technology and has introduced significant changes in the mobility of freight and passengers.
-This was not necessarily because of its capacity to carry heavy loads since maritime transportation excelled at doing so, but because of its higher ubiquity level and speed.
-Rail transport systems dramatically improved travel time as well as the possibility to offer reliable and consistent schedules that could be included in the planning of economic activities such as production and distribution.
+This was not necessarily because of its capacity to carry heavy loads but because of its higher ubiquity level and speed.
+Rail transport systems dramatically improved travel time as well as the possibility of offering reliable and consistent schedules that could be included in the planning of economic activities such as production and distribution.
 The coherence of economic activities and social interactions was thus substantially improved.
-Rail transportation was the first mode that brought scheduling and reliability to transportation systems as its assets and services needed to be planned and geographically allocated.
+Rail transportation was the first mode that brought scheduling and reliability to transportation systems, as its assets and services needed to be planned and geographically allocated.

 The capital intensiveness of building and operating rail services required the setting of corporations that grew in size as rail expanded.
 The first railway companies were mainly point-to-point ventures, with the company often taking the name of the serviced destinations.
-As the rail system expanded, several mergers took place, which led to rather peculiar semantic results.
+Several mergers occurred as the rail system expanded, leading to peculiar semantic results.
 For instance, BNSF Railway (Burlington Northern Santa Fe; the company uses the acronym to avoid confusion), a major rail operator in the western part of the United States, is the outcome of some 390 different railroad lines that merged or were acquired over a period of more than 150 years.
-In other parts of the world, such as Europe, railways were nationalized, creating a single operator and network manager.
+Railways were nationalized in other parts of the world, such as Europe, creating a single operator and network manager.

-There are substantial differences worldwide in terms of the organization, the market focus, and the ownership of rail transport systems.
-Rail systems are characterized by a high level of economic and territorial control since most rail companies are operating in a situation of monopoly, as in Europe, or oligopoly, as in North America, where seven large rail freight carriers control and operate large networks.
-Operating a rail system involves using regular (scheduled), but rigid, services since a limited number of slots on a rail track are available within a time period.
+There are substantial differences worldwide regarding the organization, the market focus, and the ownership of rail transport systems.
+Rail systems are characterized by a high level of economic and territorial control since most rail companies operate in a situation of monopoly, as in Europe, or oligopoly, as in North America, where seven large rail freight carriers control and operate large networks.
+Operating a rail system involves using regular (scheduled) but rigid services since a limited number of slots on a rail track are available within a time period.